ids/cluster-builder/docs/local_deployment_guide.md

-## Cluster Builder - VMware Fusion Deployment Guide
+## Cluster Builder - VMware Local Deployment Guide

-VMware Fusion deployment is geared toward building small clusters on a laptop for demo purposes.
+VMware local deployment is geared toward building small clusters on a laptop for demo purposes.
+Deployments are made to local machines running:

+* VMware Fusion Pro 10+ on macOS
+* VMware Workstation Pro 12+ on Windows
+* VMware Workstation Pro 12+ on Linux

 > **Note:** DC/OS requires at least 16GB of ram on the target machine.

 ---
-### Fusion Preparation
+### Notes

-* The examples use a custom VMware Fusion host-only network that maps to **vmnet2** with the network **192.168.100.0**.
-This should be created before attempting to deploy the fusion demos.

-* The VMware Fusion application should be running.
+* The VMware Fusion application should be running on macOS.

 * The VMware tools need to be in the PATH

-* The Swarm Node hostnames must be specified in the host machine /etc/hosts
+* The hostnames used in the cluster definition packages must resolve via DNS or be statically set in `/etc/hosts`

 #### VMware Tools Path

 Ensure the VMware CLI tools are setup in the BASH PATH:

-Eg.
+Eg for macOS.

 		export VM_TOOLS="/Library/Application Support/VMware Fusion"
 		export PATH=$PATH:/usr/local/bin:/usr/bin:~/bin:$VM_TOOLS